msejaz/SCCMdocs/sccm/core/servers/deploy/configure/install-and-configure-distribution-points.md

 -   If you add a distribution point to the distribution point group after an initial content distribution, Configuration Manager automatically distributes the content to the new distribution point member.

 -   You can associate a collection with a distribution point group.
-When you distribute content to that collection, Configuration Manager determines which distribution point groups are associated with the collection.
+When you distribute content to that collection, Configuration Manager determines which distribution point groups are associated with that particular collection.
 The content is then distributed to all distribution points that are members of those distribution point groups.

     > [!NOTE]
     >  After you distribute content to a collection, if you then associate the collection with a new distribution point group, you must redistribute the content to the collection before the content is distributed to the new distribution point group.